Odawara District

 “Hey, Taylor,” he said, picking up the notebook, “what does this mean?”
 He looked around the room.
 “That’s right, he went to see—” Thackeray got up, opened the door and poked his head out.

 “Tay—” he started to say.
 Taylor was sitting at the ping-pong table, his back to the door.
-Next to him was the girl he’d run into at the train station.
-Thackeray watched them for a while.
+Next to him was the girl Thackeray had run into at the train station.
+He watched them for a while.
 They seemed to be doing English homework.
 Innocent enough.
 But he couldn’t help feeling a little jealous.

 Thackeray closed the door, but not all the way.
 He sat down, opened the notebook and thought for a moment.
 Then he yelled, “Taylor Choro!”

-There was a quick rattling of chair legs against linoleum and Taylor suddenly popped into the room.
+There was a quick rattling of chair legs against linoleum and Taylor popped into the room.

 “Yes—”